How to analyze landing pages: the four signals beyond bounce rate

 How do I analyse a landing page in GA4?

-Open the Landing page report (Reports > Engagement > Landing page).
+Open the Landing page report under Reports, Engagement, Landing page.
 Add "Session source / medium" as a secondary dimension.
-Use "Key events" as the conversion column.
-Combine with "Average engagement time per session" to get a rough engagement read.
-Sort by visitors, then triage page by page using the four signals from this article.
+Use "Key events" as your conversion column.
+Pull in "Average engagement time per session" for a rough engagement read.
+Sort by visitors, then work down the list page by page with the four signals from this article.
+It is more clicks than I would like, but it gets you there.

 Why is my bounce rate so high on some pages but not others?

-Because bounce rate is mostly a function of page type and visitor intent, not page quality.
-Documentation, contact pages, and single-purpose content pages have high bounce rates by design.
-Multi-page funnels (signup, checkout, product browsing) have low bounce rates by design.
-Comparing bounce rates across page types is comparing different things.
+Because bounce rate mostly tracks page type and visitor intent, not page quality.
+Documentation, contact pages, and single-purpose content pages run high bounce rates by design.
+People came for one thing, got it, and left.
+Multi-page funnels like signup, checkout, and product browsing run low bounce rates by design, because the whole point is to keep moving.
+Comparing bounce rates across those two groups is comparing apples to staplers.

 Get the four signals on your own site

-This whole framework was easier to write because it is what our dashboard shows by default.
-Engagement scores are computed on every page row, every source, every country, every device.
-Goal conversion is a peer column.
-Cross-filters chain in any direction.
-Entry-source share is one click.
+This framework was easy to write because it is what our dashboard shows by default.
+Engagement scores sit on every page row, every source, every country, every device.
+Goal conversion is a peer column, not a buried setting.
+Cross-filters chain in any direction you click.
+Entry-source share is one tap away.

 If you want to read your own landing pages this way, start a free 30-day trial.
-The tracker is one script tag and the dashboard is live within a few minutes of installing it.
-If you are already on GA4 and want a comparison, install both for a week and read the same landing page in both tools.
-The exercise is informative whether you switch or not.
+The tracker is one script tag, and the dashboard is live a few minutes after you install it.
+Already on GA4 and not sure?
+Run both side by side for a week and read the same landing page in each.
+You learn something either way, whether you switch or not.

-I answer every email from new accounts.
-If you have a specific landing-page question that the framework above does not cover, hello@clickport.io reaches me directly.
+I answer every email from new accounts myself.
+If you have a landing-page question the framework above does not cover, hello@clickport.io reaches me directly.

 David Karpik